betterscientificsoftware/bssw.io/CuratedContent/PlanningUsingPSIPs.md

 # Planning for Better Software: [PSIP-Tools](https://github.com/betterscientificsoftware/PSIP-Tools)

-Do you wish to learn how to incorporate improvements focusing on software sustainability and productivity in an easy and efficient manner in your project?
+Do you wish to learn how to improve software sustainability and productivity in an easy and efficient manner in your project?
 This article introduces a good resource for this purpose.

 Resource information | Details